sony/esstra/README.md

 The workflow using ESSTRA is as follows:

 1. Compile source files with GCC using ESSTRA Core
-2. Use ESSTRA Utility to access metadata embedded in binary files
+2. Use ESSTRA Utility to access metadata embedded in the binary files

-The example below compiles the source file `helloworld.c` with `gcc` and generates the binary file `helloworld`.
+The example below compiles a source file `helloworld.c` with `gcc` and generates a binary file `helloworld`.

-First, compile the source file `helloworld.c` by passing the path of `esstracore.so` to the compiler with the option `-fplugin=`:
+First, compile the source file `helloworld.c` by passing the path of `esstracore.so` to the compiler with the option `-fplugin`:

 ```sh
 $ gcc -fplugin=/usr/local/share/esstra/esstracore.so helloworld.c -o helloworld